dukecat0/examdays/README.md

 # Exam

-*A module that helps you to calculate how many days will you have for preparing your exam.*
+*A Python module that helps you to calculate how many days will you have for preparing your exam.*

 Module used:
 [Pendulum](https://pypi.org/project/pendulum/)